-Data recorded in the 1778 census carried out in Argentina by the then Spanish colonial masters showed that about 30% of the people in Buenos Aires were black.
-By the time the slave trade was ended in the 19th century, Afro-Argentines accounted for one-third of Argentina’s population – even though many of them were descended from slaves and some were still in slavery.
+Data recorded in the 1778 census carried out in Argentina by the then-Spanish colonial masters showed that about 30% of the people in Buenos Aires were Black.
+By the time the slave trade ended in the 19th century, Afro-Argentines accounted for one-third of Argentina’s population – even though many of them were descended from slaves and some were still in slavery.

 The Disappearance of the Afro-Argentines